dotnet/docs-maui/docs/fundamentals/gestures/pointer.md

 - <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerMovedCommand>, of type `ICommand`, which is the command to invoke when the pointer moves while remaining within the bounding area of the view.
 - <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerMovedCommandParameter>, of type `object`, which is the parameter that's passed to <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerMovedCommand>.

+::: moniker-end

+::: moniker range=">=net-maui-8.0"

+- <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerEnteredCommand>, of type `ICommand`, which is the command to invoke when the pointer enters the bounding area of the view.
+- <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerEnteredCommandParameter>, of type `object`, which is the parameter that's passed to <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerEnteredCommand>.
+- <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerExitedCommand>, of type `ICommand`, which is the command to invoke when the pointer that's in the view's bounding area leaves that bounding area.
+- <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerExitedCommandParameter>, of type `object`, which is the parameter that's passed to <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerExitedCommand>.
+- <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerMovedCommand>, of type `ICommand`, which is the command to invoke when the pointer moves while remaining within the bounding area of the view.
+- <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerMovedCommandParameter>, of type `object`, which is the parameter that's passed to <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerMovedCommand>.
+- `PointerPressedCommand`, of type `ICommand`, which is the command to invoke when the pointer initiates a press within the view.
+- `PointerPressedCommandParameter`, of type `object`, which is the parameter that's passed to the `PointerPressedCommand`.
+- `PointerReleasedCommand`, of type `ICommand`, which is the command to invoke when the pointer that has previously initiated a press is released, while within the view.
+- `PointerReleasedCommandParameter`, of type `object`, which is the parameter that's passed to the `PointerReleasedCommand`.

+::: moniker-end

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.

 The <xref:Microsoft.Maui.Controls.PointerGestureRecognizer> class also defines the following events:

+::: moniker range="=net-maui-7.0"

 - <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerEntered>, that's raised when the pointer enters the bounding area of the view.
 - <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerExited>, that's raised when the pointer that's in the view's bounding area leaves that bounding area.
 - <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerMoved>, that's raised when the pointer moves while remaining within the bounding area of the view.

+::: moniker-end

+::: moniker range=">=net-maui-8.0"

+- <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerEntered>, that's raised when the pointer enters the bounding area of the view.
+- <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerExited>, that's raised when the pointer that's in the view's bounding area leaves that bounding area.
+- <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerMoved>, that's raised when the pointer moves while remaining within the bounding area of the view.
+- `PointerPressed`, that's raised when the pointer initiates a press within the view.
+- `PointerReleased`, that's raised when the pointer that has previously initiated a press is released, while within the view.

+::: moniker-end

 A <xref:Microsoft.Maui.Controls.PointerEventArgs> object accompanies all three events, and defines a `GetPosition` method that returns a `Point?` object that represents the position of the pointer when the gesture was detected.
 For more information about the `GetPosition` method, see [Get the gesture position](#get-the-gesture-position).